 If you decide to hide traditional Easter eggs, you can make the festivities extra special by dyeing them with your kids before you hide them.
 Children love to dye eggs in fun pastel colors, and you can encourage them to be creative.
 Using things like stickers, stencils, wax crayons, and even glitter can help children come up with unique eggs they’ll be eager to find.

 Vary the Difficulty

-Try hiding the eggs in both easy and difficult places to keep your kids challenged.
-If the hiding spaces are too easy, they’ll lose interest pretty quickly.
-The same thing is true if the eggs are too difficult to find.
-By mixing things up, you’ll keep them engaged and they’ll have more fun!
-This is an especially good tip if your kids are all different ages.
+Try hiding the eggs in both easy and challenging places to keep your kids challenged.
+If the hiding spaces are too easy, they’ll quickly lose interest.
+The same thing is true if the eggs are too tricky to find.
+By mixing things up, you’ll keep them engaged, and they’ll have more fun!
+This is an excellent tip if your kids are all different ages.

 What’s even better than a simple Easter egg hunt?
 One that’s also a scavenger hunt!
-Giving your kids clues about the locations of some of the harder to find eggs will make things even more fun for them.
-Or, you can give clues all of the hiding places.
+Giving your kids clues about the locations of some of the harder-to-find eggs will make things even more fun for them.
+Or, you can provide clues to all of the hiding places.
 If you’re having a party, you can divide the kids up into teams and offer prizes for those who find all their eggs the fastest.